-Posse Herrera’s activity in the energy and mining industries has won it first-class clients such as Petrobras and Ecopetrol-unit Reficar.
-It is not short of well-known names across a broad scope of industries either, including insurance companies RSA, Travelers and AIG; retailer Cencosud and bottler Femsa, as well as conglomerates such as Grupo Sura and Maersk.
-Other notable mentions include Brazilian beauty brand Natura, Chilean transmission group AES Gener, as well as a slew of foreign and national banks.
-According to a study, ‘Who Represents Latin America’s Biggest Companies’, published by the Latin American Corporate Counsel Association, which is affiliated to Latin Lawyer, Posse Herrera advises 17 of the 100 largest companies in Latin America, making it the most popular firm among these clients in Colombia.
+Posse Herrera’s has an active role in the energy and mining industries, giving it a wealth of first-class clients such as Petrobras and Chilean energy group Copec.
+The full list includes big names from a wide range of industries, including insurance companies RSA, Grupo Bolivar and AIG; retailer Cencosud and Brazilian grocery chain Pao de Acucar – now known as GPA – are also clients.
+Mexican cement maker CEMEX, Coca-Cola bottler Femsa and conglomerates such as Grupo Sura and Maersk all feature too.
+Other key names include Brazilian beauty brand Natura, Chilean transmission group AES Gener, as well multiple international and local banks.
+According to a study, ‘Who Represents Latin America’s Biggest Companies?’, published by the Latin American Corporate Counsel Association (LACCA), which is affiliated to Latin Lawyer, Posse Herrera advises 14 of the 100 largest companies in Latin America, placing it among the three most popular counsel in Colombia.

-The firm fields busy offices in Bogotá, Medellín and Barranquilla.
+The firm counts busy offices in Bogotá, Medellín and Barranquilla.

-Posse Herrera Ruiz is the Colombian member of legal alliances Interlaw and Meritas.
-The firm is also part of three other networks: ADVOC, the International Network of Boutique Law Firms and the Employment Law Alliance (ELA).
-Posse Herrera represents Colombia in several international Chambers of Commerce, while it is also a member of Concilium, a network that connects law firms in investigations, compliance and corruption work.
+Posse Herrera Ruiz is the Colombian representative of legal alliances Interlaw and Meritas.
+The firm is also part of three other networks: ADVOC, the International Network of Boutique Law Firms and the Employment Law Alliance.
+Posse Herrera represents Colombia in several international chambers of commerce, while it is also a member of Concilium, a network that connects law firms in investigations and compliance work.